logo

 Parks Canada interpretive staffer Erika Gagnon showing 7-year-old Kai Pilgrim and his grandmother Annemarie a wolf pelt during Valley of the Five Lakes trail reopening ceremonies on May 23, 2026. // Bob Covey

-On May 23, Parks Canada staff, trail crews and local residents gathered beneath blackened lodgepole pines and flourishing carpets of fireweed to celebrate the reopening of the popular hiking circuit, where turquoise lakes now shimmer through a much more open, fire-shaped forest.
+On May 23, Parks Canada staff, trail crews, visitors and local residents gathered beneath blackened lodgepole pines and flourishing carpets of fireweed to celebrate the reopening of the popular hiking circuit, where teal lakes now shimmer through a much more open, fire-shaped forest.

 Before the wildfire, the Valley of the Five Lakes drew between 500 and 900 visitors a day during peak summer months.
 But after the fire swept through the area in July 2024, park officials closed the network to assess hazards, monitor ecological recovery and rethink a trail system long plagued by erosion, muddy bottlenecks and confusing navigation.